machine mastery

 Step-by-Step Monk’s Head Pour

-Step 1: Start High
+Step 1: The High Pour (The Canvas)

 Barista pouring milk from a high position (4-5 inches) into the center of the cup, showing the milk sinking beneath the crema to build volume without marking the surface